MetaMask/core/docs/package-migration-process-guide.md

 ### 7. Create a new release of the migration target from the source repo

-- All subsequent releases of migration target will be partial releases made from the core monorepo.
+- All subsequent releases of the migration target will be made from the core monorepo.
 - [Example PR](https://github.com/MetaMask/eth-json-rpc-provider/pull/29)

+## Phase B: **Staging** from the core monorepo's `merged-packages/` directory

-### 8. Migrate the git history
+### 0. Migrate the source repo's git history into the `merged-packages/` temporary directory in core

 1. [Install `git-filter-repo`](https://github.com/newren/git-filter-repo/blob/main/INSTALL.md).
 This tool is like Git's `filter-branch` command, but much easier to use and much less error-prone.
 2. Navigate to a temporary directory: `cd /tmp`